Invitation Letter for a U.S. Scholar

 |Arrange a workspace

-- Make sure a workspace is available by the time the Fulbright Lecturer arrives to Finland
+- Make sure a workspace and equipment are available by the time the Fulbright Scholar arrives to Finland.

 |Send an announcement about the scholar’s visit

-- Inform faculty at the university and the department
+- Inform staff at the university, faculty and the department.

-- Inform contacts in the scholar’s field of study
+- Inform other relevant contacts in the scholar’s field of study.

 After the Scholar's Arrival